sunpy/sunpy/docs/guide/acquiring_data/database.rst

 5.1 Starring and unstarring entries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The database package supports marking certain entries as "starred" using the
-:meth:`Database.star` method.
+`Database.star` method.
 For example, to star
 all values that have a wavelength of 20nm or higher:

     >>> for database_entry in database: